lyndon025/playtested/src/content/article/legacy/2023-11-07-i-feel-like-im-still-playing-warzone--impressions---call-of-duty-modern-warfare-iii-campa.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2023-11-07-i-feel-like-im-still-playing-warzone-impressions-call-of-duty-modern-warfare-iii-campa
+title: 'I feel like I’m still playing Warzone | Impressions - Call of Duty: Modern Warfare III Campaign'
+game: 'Call of Duty: Modern Warfare III Campaign'
 description: Call of Duty campaigns have consistently been celebrated as exceptional single-player experiences, distinct and detached from the intense multiplayer gameplay for which the franchise is also renowned for.
 These campaigns offer players a gripping narrative, often set in diverse and immersive environments, replete with cinematic moments and heart-pounding action.
 They serve as an excellent showcase of the franchise's dedication to delivering compelling storytelling, character development, and thrilling set pieces.
 featured: false
 pubDate: 2023-11-07
 tags:
   - action
   - call-of-duty-modern-warfare-iii-campaign
   - console
   - ios
   - macos
   - pc
-- playstation 3
+  - playstation-3
   - shooter
   - taptap
   - wii
-- xbox 360
+  - xbox-360
-- xbox one
+  - xbox-one
 thumb: ''
-title: 'I feel like I’m still playing Warzone | Impressions - Call of Duty: Modern Warfare III Campaign'
-game: 'Call of Duty: Modern Warfare III Campaign'
 ---

 Call of Duty campaigns have consistently been celebrated as exceptional single-player experiences, distinct and detached from the intense multiplayer gameplay for which the franchise is also renowned for.
 These campaigns offer players a gripping narrative, often set in diverse and immersive environments, replete with cinematic moments and heart-pounding action.
 They serve as an excellent showcase of the franchise's dedication to delivering compelling storytelling, character development, and thrilling set pieces.

 Well, with this year's Call of Duty: Modern Warfare III , it's unfortunate to see that the campaign has not lived up to the high standards set by its predecessors.